microsoft/Recognizers-Text/README.md

 Contributions are greatly welcome!
 Both for fixes and extensions in the currently supported languages and for expansion to new ones.
 Especially for Dutch, Italian, Japanese, Korean, and Turkish.
 More info below.

+# Help

+If you have any questions, please go ahead and [open an issue](https://github.com/Microsoft/Recognizers-Text/issues/new/choose), even if it's not an actual bug.
+Issues are an acceptable discussion forum as well.

 # Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.